PIRomanCod/Power-BI-Portfolio/README.md

 - industry reviews
 - analysis of the company's pricing policy

-Below you can see some of the functionality of this dashboard.
+Below you can see some of the functionality of this dashboard (all data is anonymized and changed).

  ###  F.A.Q.
 ![Help gif](https://github.com/PIRomanCod/Power-BI-Portfolio/blob/main/src/F.A.Q..gif)

-### Summary ovewview
+### Summary overview
 ![Overview gif](https://github.com/PIRomanCod/Power-BI-Portfolio/blob/main/src/company%20overview.gif)

 ###  Profit calculation and analyse